cambridge-ceu/csd3/Python/pgsc_calc.md

 module load ceuadmin/singularity/4.0.3
 ```

-Under icelake, one can use `ceuadmin/quarto/1.3.450-icelake`.
+Under icelake, one can also use `ceuadmin/quarto/1.3.450-icelake`.
 Specific handling of individual module is documented on the ceuadmin
 section when appropriate.

 ## Usage